Constructing locally flat surfaces in 4-manifolds

-It is not too hard to see that the proof of \cref{thm:alex-poly-one} also shows that every knot in an integer homology sphere $Y$ with Alexander polynomial one is slice in the unique, compact, contractible, topological 4-manifold $C$ with $\partial C=Y$.
+It is not too hard to see that the proof of Theorem B also shows that every knot in an integer homology sphere $Y$ with Alexander polynomial one is topologically slice in the unique, compact, contractible, topological $4$-manifold $C$ with $\partial C=Y$.
+The existence of such a $C$ was proven by Freedman~\cite{F}.
 A similar slicing result for knots using surgery theory was proven by Friedl and Teichner in~\cite{friedl-teichner}.
 Davis showed in~\cite{davis:hopf} that every 2-component link with multi-variable Alexander polynomial one is (topologically) concordant to the Hopf link.

-In a different direction, one can consider the question of existence of locally flat embedded closed surfaces in more general 4-manifolds.
-Recall that given a knot $K$ and integer $n$, the corresponding \emph{knot trace} $X_n(K)$ is built by attaching an $n$-framed 2-handle to $B^4$ along the knot $K$ in $S^3=\partial B^4$ and then smoothing corners.
-Note that $X_n(K)\simeq S^2$ for all $K$ and $n$.
+In a different direction, one can consider the question of existence of locally flat embedded closed surfaces in more general $4$-manifolds.
+Recall that given a knot~$K$ and integer $n$, the corresponding \emph{knot trace} $X_n(K)$ is built by attaching an~$n$-framed~$2$-handle to $B^4$ along the knot~$K$ in $S^3=\partial B^4$ and then smoothing corners.
+Note that~$X_n(K)\simeq S^2$ for all $K$ and $n$.
 A knot is said to be (topologically) \emph{$n$-shake slice} if a generator of $\pi_2(X_n(K))\cong \Z$ can be represented by a locally flat embedded sphere.
 Of course, every slice knot is $n$-shake slice for all $n$.
-There exist $n$-shake slice knots that are not slice for all $n\neq 0$.
-Surgery-theoretic techniques can be used to construct $n$-shake slice knots, as in the following theorem.
+Surgery theoretic techniques can be used to construct many more $n$-shake slice knots, as in the following theorem.